ARMmbed/mbed-os-example-pelion/README.md

 ## Program Flow

-1. Bootstrap
-1. Register
+1. Initialize, connect and register to Pelion DM
-1. Open a serial terminal using putty/minicom (115200 bauds)
+1. Interact with user through the serial (115200 bauds)
    - Press enter through putty/minicom to simulate button
    - Press 'i' to print endpoint name
    - Press Ctrl-C to to unregister